Background: Developer AI Usage Creates Invisible Security Gaps

 How does Areebi detect API keys and secrets in AI prompts?

-Areebi's DLP engine uses pattern matching calibrated to real credential formats across major providers - AWS access keys, GCP service account keys, Azure connection strings, JWT tokens, SSH private keys, and more.
-Patterns are tuned against your organization's actual credential formats to minimize false positives.
-When a secret is detected, it can be masked in-line (replaced with a placeholder while preserving surrounding context), redacted entirely, or blocked - depending on your configured policy.
+Areebi's DLP engine uses pattern matching calibrated to real credential formats across major providers, including AWS access keys, GCP service account keys, Azure connection strings, JWT tokens, SSH private keys, and others.
+Patterns are designed to be tuned against your organization's actual credential formats to minimize false positives.
+When a secret is detected, it can be masked in-line (replaced with a placeholder while preserving surrounding context), redacted entirely, or blocked, depending on your configured policy.
+This directly implements OWASP Top 10 for LLM Applications LLM06 (Sensitive Information Disclosure) controls at the egress boundary.

 Does Areebi work with GitHub Copilot and other IDE-integrated AI tools?

 Yes.
-Areebi governs AI interactions at the network level, which means it can inspect and apply DLP policies to any AI tool that communicates over the network - including GitHub Copilot, ChatGPT, Claude, Cursor, and other IDE-integrated or browser-based AI tools.
+Areebi is designed to govern AI interactions at the network level, which means it can inspect and apply DLP policies to any AI tool that communicates over the network, including GitHub Copilot, ChatGPT, Claude, Cursor, and other IDE-integrated or browser-based AI tools.
 No per-tool plugins or integrations are required.
-A single Areebi deployment covers all AI tools used across your engineering organization.
+A single Areebi deployment is designed to cover all AI tools used across your engineering organization.

 Will Areebi slow down AI code completion or chat responses?